 I go on as a Mormon appreciating what I can, not hesitating to take personal responsibility for what I personally believe rather than what "the institution" says I believe.
 I once shared my prophet/parent analogy, but at the same time I recognize that there are a lot of great parents in the world.
 Yet Latter-day Saints expect that there's something unique about the prophet.
 Some Mormons use rhetoric such as "mouthpiece of the Lord" and that "God speaks to a modern day Moses".
 Naturally, that kind of rhetoric can lead to high expectations.
 And naturally, there is also a wide diversity of belief about how literally to take that.
-(I've already shared some of my feelings about overdoing the mantra to "follow the prophet" here and here.)
+(I've shared some of my feelings about overdoing the mantra to "follow the prophet" here and here and here.)

 Aaron B. once shared his experience teaching Sunday School about the Priesthood ban and subsequent 1978 revelation.
 In "Teaching OD-2" he articulated some important points concerning prophets: "As the hour drew to a close, the conversation turned to the nature of prophets, how to trust prophets if they are partly products of their time (capable of giving us erroneous instruction), the role of personal spiritual confirmation in evaluating truth claims (even when they come from prophets), and the limitations of this approach as well.
 This was an inevitable turn in the conversation, and for some, a potentially troubling one.
 I refused to give everyone easy answers where there are none."